htran1902/SpikyPop/README.md

 The method was developed within the team of 'Neurosciences des systèmes et de la cognition' belonging to the CRAN - Centre of Research in Automatic of Nancy - Nancy, France.

-If you have any questions concerning the method, please send en email to harry.tran@univ-lorraine.fr
+If you have any questions concerning the method, please send en email to htran@umn.edu